Antoinette (Toni) Tease

 Ms. Tease obtained a Bachelor of Arts degree from Harvard University, where she majored in Economics.

-Ms. Tease is an active member of the American Bar Association Section of Intellectual Property Law for over a decade.
+Ms. Tease was an active member of the American Bar Association Section of Intellectual Property Law for over a decade.
 Her last leadership position with the ABA was as the Assistant Financial Officer for the Section.
 From 2007 to 2012, she served as a member of Council, the governing body of the ABA-IPL Section.
 She also served as Publications Officer and Chair of the Content Advisory Board from 2010 to 2012 and Vice Chair of the Content Advisory Board from 2007 to 2010.
 As Publications Officer, Ms. Tease was responsible for overseeing all of the Section's publications, including the Landslide magazine, the Annual Review, and all books published by the Section.
 Ms. Tease is former Chair of Division VII, Information Technology, and former Chair of the Committees on Computer Software Technology, Computer Programs, and Databases.
-Ms. Tease has served on the Section's Strategic Communications Task Force, which engaged in long-range planning, and she is currently on the Sponsorship Task Force.
+Ms. Tease has served on the Section's Strategic Communications Task Force, which engaged in long-range planning, and the Sponsorship Task Force.
 In addition, Ms. Tease is a former member of the Section's Patent Law Reform, Business Method Patents, and Chinese Patent Law Reform Task Forces.
 Ms. Tease has testified before the U.S. Senate Finance Committee on issues pertaining to intellectual property enforcement, and she has also testified as an expert witness in a multi-billion-dollar patent infringement case involving a medical device.
 Ms. Tease has filed more patent infringement cases than any other lawyer in Montana, and she successfully represented the patent holder in the first Montana patent case to be appealed to the U.S. Court of Appeals for the Federal Circuit.

 Ms. Tease is currently a member of the Montana World Trade Center Tech Export Team.
 Ms. Tease served on the Business Advisory Board for the Montana State University-Billings College of Business for a number of years and was formerly on the Board of Advisors for the Montana Business Incubator in Billings.
 She is also a frequent speaker on intellectual

-property law topics and a former member of the Montana State Bar CLE Institute.
+property law topics and a current member of the Montana State Bar CLE Institute.

 In addition to being admitted to practice in Montana and New York, Ms. Tease is